-The revenue increase in fiscal 1997 was primarily due to increases in all PhotoLink-related revenue sources: PhotoLink royalties increased 37.6%, license fees increased 41.1%, reagent sales increased 38.0% and commercial research and development increased 41.0% between years.
-The growth in PhotoLink royalties was primarily due to increases in the minimum royalty payments from certain clients and increased earned royalties from greater market penetration of coated products sold by licensees.
-The increase in reagent chemical sales was due to growing production of PhotoLink-coated devices by SurModics' clients.
-The increase in commercial development revenue was due to more customer-funded development projects related to PhotoLink coatings.
-Finally, the increase in license revenue was due to ten new license agreements being signed in fiscal 1997 compared to five in fiscal 1996.
+The fiscal 1998 revenue growth was primarily due to an increase in royalty revenue received from licensed clients.
+The 52% growth in PhotoLink royalties was due to increases in the minimum royalty payments from certain clients, the introduction of 10 additional coated products by the Company's licensees, and increased earned royalties from greater market penetration of previously released coated products sold by licensees.
+The sales of reagent chemicals increased 61%, as a result of growing production of PhotoLink-coated devices by SurModics' customers.
+Commercial development revenue increased 20% between years due to more customer-funded development projects related to PhotoLink coatings.
+Half of this revenue was generated on projects for a single customer.
+License revenue decreased due to the completion of fewer new license agreements during the year.
+Three new license agreements were signed in fiscal 1998, compared to ten in fiscal 1997.